ProjectProvenance/proof-points/docs/specification.md

 - A Proof Point is a claim by an `issuer` that a given property or relation is held by one or more `subject`s
 - The Proof Point is represented by a self-describing JSON document that meets the [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) specification and an associated blockchain record which serves to authenticate (or by its absence revoke) the document
-- The `issuer` is represented by an Ethereum address
+- The `issuer` is represented by an Ethereum address, or a [did:web](https://w3c-ccg.github.io/did-method-web/) identifier.
 - The `subject` may be represented by any URI
 - The system supports four functions
   1. `issue` by which an `issuer` may create and publish a new Proof Point